 The net effect of these definitional decisions is greater confusion, rather than clarification, about where gentrification occurs and its consequences for low-income communities.
 Indeed, applying this one term to describe neighborhoods identified through different means has broadened its definition to the point of irrelevance, with everything from rising rents to the emergence of certain chain stores now viewed as sufficient evidence of gentrification.

 Despite these limitations, current studies of gentrification are still worth examining.
 Unpacking the myriad ways to define gentrification is a first step to understanding the problems inherent in current approaches and to developing better ways of assessing – and responding to -- neighborhood changes.

 There is also much that we still don’t know about gentrification that further research could provide, including:

 - Where and how often does gentrification occur?
 Some research suggests gentrification is widespread, while other studies contend it is concentrated in fewer than half of all low-income neighborhoods in a handful of metro areas.

 - How can we identify areas at risk of or in the process of gentrification?
 Most research is backward-looking and only designates places as gentrified after changes in housing costs, affordability, and displacement have taken root, making effective policy responses difficult to develop and implement.

-- What is the impact of gentrification on low-income residents?
+- How does gentrification affect a community and its residents?
 An influx of new residents and investment may be welcome changes to areas with a high share of vacant and dilapidated housing stock, while in other neighborhoods rapid turnover may lead to displacement, loss of community institutions and the social, cultural, and racial isolation of long-term residents.

 The paper identifies three key implications based in the existing research.
 Public policies should: